jymigeon/gpgsm-as-ca/README.md

 generate corresponding PKCS12 and PEM files.

 The program is fairly straightforward and requires:
-* a configuration file that contains all the information needed to peform the certificate creation step;
+* a [configuration file](card-signing/card-signing.conf) that contains all the information needed to peform the certificate creation step;
-* a basename, used for the PKCS12 and PEM files generation.
+* a *basename*, used for the PKCS12 and PEM files generation.

 ```sh
 $ ./card-signing.sh